Donate now

 Research

-Research in NME is currently structured around six teams that work in an integrated and collaborative way:
+Research in NME is currently structured around five teams that work in an integrated and collaborative way:

 Team Leaders: Sabina Rinaldi and Laure Dossus

-The overarching aim of this team is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology research on hormone-dependent cancers (with an emphasis on cancers of the breast, endometrium, ovary, and thyroid).
-This research programme is based on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies.
-Crucial support for the team’s activities is provided by the laboratory facilities that have been specifically tailored to the application of novel molecular technologies to epidemiological studies.
-Currently, major activities include measurements of hormones, inflammatory factors, fatty acids, and endogenous metabolites, analysed by a variety of assays (immunoassays, gas chromatography–mass spectrometry [GC-MS], liquid chromatography–mass spectrometry [LC-MS]) in samples from large-scale epidemiological studies.
+The overarching aim of the Hormones Team is to advance research on the role of hormones and metabolism in cancer etiology, building on established molecular epidemiology research on hormone-dependent cancers, with emphasis on cancers of the breast, endometrium, ovary, and thyroid.
+This research programme is based on the application of cutting-edge laboratory-based technologies to large-scale epidemiological studies, developed in high-income settings as well as in studies in countries in epidemiological transition.
+Currently, key activities include measuring hormones, inflammatory factors, fatty acids, and endogenous metabolites (targeted metabolomics), analysed by a variety of assays (immunoassays, gas chromatography–mass spectrometry [GC-MS], liquid chromatography–mass spectrometry [LC-MS]), and proteomics (multiplexed assays) in samples from large-scale epidemiological studies.
 Technological development is also a major focus and is crucial to support evolving research.

 Team Leaders: Pekka Keski-Rahkonen and Mazda Jenab